 Let’s be honest here, the greatest joy in banking is a huge bonus.
 But money alone won’t bring happiness.
 Honours and titles also matter.
 One of the greatest honours which can be bestowed upon an ibanker is a standing ovation.

 Standing ovations usually happen for one of two reasons: a massive deal is closed and the bank makes an extraordinary amount of revenues; someone collapses or faints from exhaustion and / or excessive stress during a deal.
 The latter is what we call a near-banker-death experience.

 The next morning Thomas returned to work.
 As soon as he entered the floor the head of the team got up and started clapping, followed by his underlings and theirs in turn.
-Next thing you know we were all up clapping for a guy who essentially compromised the most important thing in life, health, for a bonus.
-Senior bankers’ bonuses, to be exact.
+Next thing you know we were all up clapping for a guy who essentially compromised the most important thing in life, health, for a meaningless deal.
+Actually, for senior bankers’ bonuses, to be exact.

 As the clapping continued and we watched Thomas blush, my line manager whispered in my ear: “Lucky bastard, he just doubled his bonus.”